+61 2 8317 3011 info@acms.org.au

 Our members and volunteers come from all walks of life.
 Everyone is welcome regardless of your interest, background, age, gender, circumstances or experience.

-You can visit our workshop and our static display in CROYDON NSW.
+You can visit our workshop and tour our static display in CROYDON NSW.
 Details on how and when to visit the workshop, our events and displays click here.

 Are you a vintage, antique or retro computing user or enthusiast?